erikgrinaker/python-chrono/doc/source/usage.rst

 respectively.
 A range of other classes are also available, which provide the functionaliy that these classes build upon.

-Currently, python-chrono uses the ISO 8601 date standard, which is widely used internationally (especially in west-Europe and east-Asia), with the notable exception of the United States.
-As such, it only accepts dates in ISO format (for example, *yyyy-mm-dd*), and calendar-related functionality is based on the ISO calendar - more on this later.
-Support for the US date standard is planned for a future release.

 python-chrono does not include any functionality for time zones or daylight savings time, but this is planned for a future release.